 But every so often it’s nice to present something a teensy more special, more awe-inspiring, more spectacularly delicious.
 This baked fontina is the favorite party trick of my aunt — not the one that introduced me to salsa di parmigiano, the other one.
 She serves this bubbling fontina-herb-and-garlic-filled cast-iron skillet just as instructed with lots of crusty bread and swears that not a morsel ever remains.
 Because it is quite decadent, her other offerings consist of crispy kale chips and radishes with sea salt.
 My aunties are just full of good ideas.

-Note: I made a half recipe (using slightly less than half the amount of cheese) and baked it in one of these mini Lodge cast-iron skillets.
-It worked beautifully.
+Note: You can make a half recipe and bake it in mini cast-iron skillets.
+It works beautifully.

 - 1 1/2 pounds fontina*, rind removed and 1-inch-diced

 - 1/4 cup extra-virgin olive oil

 - 6 garlic cloves, thinly sliced

 - 1 teaspoon minced fresh rosemary leaves